GerroDen/GerroDen/README.md

-- 👋 Hi, I’m @GerroDen
+- 👋 Hi, I’m Lars
-- 👀 I’m interested in sustainable software architecture, java, ecmascript, node, vue, flutter
+- 👀 I’m interested in sustainable software architecture, ecmascript, node, vue, flutter, java
-- 🌱 I’m currently learning flutter and architecture for web and mobile clients
+- 🌱 I’m currently focussing on flutter and architecture for web and mobile clients

 <!---
 GerroDen/GerroDen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.